Link to book on publisher's site

 Best Book in Hindu-Christian Studies

-The Society for Hindu-Christian Studies is pleased to announce that Jason Keith Fernades is the winner of the Selva J. Raj Award for the Best Book in Hindu-Christian Studies (History/Ethnography), 2017-2021, for his book Citizenship in a Caste Polity: Religion, Language, and Belonging in Goa (Orient Blackswan, 2020).
-The author is is a researcher at the Centre for Research in Anthropology (CRIA) at ISCTE – University Institute of Lisbon.
-Sincere congratulations to Dr. Fernandes!
+The Society for Hindu-Christian Studies is pleased to announce that Anantanand Rambachan is the winner of the award for the Best Book in Hindu-Christian Studies (Theology/Philosophy), 2019-2023, for his book Pathways to Hindu-Christian Dialogue (Fortress Press, 2022).
+The author is Professor Emeritus of Religion, Philosophy, and Asian Studies at St. Olaf College.
+Sincere congratulations to Dr. Rambachan!

-The society will hold a panel discussion celebrating this book at its November 2022 meeting in Denver, CO.
+The society will hold a panel discussion celebrating this book at its November 2024 Annual Meeting in San Diego, California.

-We would like to extend special thanks to the Book Award Committee that served for this award:
+We want to extend special thanks to the Book Award Committee that served for this award:

 Past Winners